 The secret to easy Minestrone Soup?
-Ragu®.
+Jarred sauce.
 No, really.
 Yummy!
 This sauce is already packed full of spices and flavors and keeps things super simple.
 Simple, that’s a good word.

-And this recipe has garbanzo beans and small pasta (let your kids pick out some fun shapes!) to put “meat on your bones”.
+And this recipe has garbanzo beans and small pasta to put “meat on your bones”.

 Adding pasta and beans gives some oomph to this Minestrone Soup that helps this recipe feed a family and gets kids to the table for dinner with enthusiasm.